accetto/user-guide-g3/docs/010_get-started/image-family.md

 ### Postman

-The repository [accetto/debian-vnc-xfce-postman-g3][debian-vnc-xfce-postman-g3] contains the images that bring the popular [Postman App][postman] with *Scratch Pad* for building and testing REST APIs.
+The repository [accetto/debian-vnc-xfce-postman-g3][debian-vnc-xfce-postman-g3] contains images that bring the popular [Postman App][postman] with *Scratch Pad* for building and testing REST APIs.

 {: .highlight}
 > The advantage of *Scratch Pad* is, that you can use *Postman App* without signing-up and to develop and store all your assets locally.